Mugil/KafkaCode/README.md

 3. ConsumerService  keeps listening to specific topic and prints the msg once the ProducerService is available in broker

-## View Order placed from URL in consumer console
+## View msg from URL in consumer console
 ```xml
 kafka-console-consumer.bat --topic MsgTopic --bootstrap-server localhost:9092 --from-beginning
 ```